Daveiano/weewx-wdc/readme.md

 `layout` Switch between `classic` or `alternative`.
 See [Screenshots](#full-page) for comparison. [weewx-hbt.de](https://weewx-hbt.de) uses the alternative layout.
 The classic layout can be seen here: https://weewx-hbt.de/classic

 `climatological_days` E.g. Rain days (days with precipitation) or Summer days (Temp > 25°C).
 Leave empty to disable.
-When activated a rain days calendar chart and an averge temperature calendar chart is shown alongside.
+When activated a rain days calendar chart and an average temperature calendar chart are shown alongside.

 `table_tile_observations` Defines which observations should be shown in the data table component.
 Simply comment this out or leave empty to hide the tables at all pages:
 `#table_tile_observations = outTemp, outHumidity, barometer, ...`

 `stat_tile_observations` Define which observations should be shown in the stat tiles (at the top of each page).
+If you enable `windDir` or `windGustDir`, these will not be added as separate tiles (or rows in the classic layout), but be shown along with the corresponding `windSpeed` and `windGust`.

 `diagram_tile_observations` Define which observations to show as diagrams.
 This can include definitions for combined diagrams.
 There are two different charts available for the wind direction: `windDir` will render a scatter diagram, `windRose` will render a windrose chart.